 During your work day, set an alarm to prompt you to stand and walk around the office every twenty-five or thirty minutes.
 You can also switch to taking standing and walking phone calls-walking for an hour-long call can add four or five thousand steps, that won’t feel like any extra effort.

-Before you start into a difficult and creatively demanding piece of work, head off for a fifteen or twenty minute stroll, and bring a voice recorder or a notebook to prime yourself for what you have to do.
+Before you start into a difficult and creatively demanding piece of work, head off for a fifteen or twenty-minute idea-generating stroll, and bring a voice recorder or a notebook to prime yourself for what you have to do.
 You’ll find you generate perhaps twice as many ideas compared to sitting at your desk.

 Who is Shane O'Mara?